dvtate/YodaScript/README.md

 In the following example, the value that a refers to is changed from `empty` and set to the integer 5.
 We then change 5 into the string "hello".
 Because we left a reference to $a on the stack it stays there after the reassignment and we see the value update after the reassignment.
 ```
 > $a let 5 =
-> $a print
+> $a
 5
 > $a 'hello' =
-> $a print
-hello
+"hello"
 ```

-We can declare a reference before using it by naming and then it and calling `let`.
+We can declare a reference before using it by naming it and then using `let`.
 The `;` is used to remove the reference from the stack.
 References can refer to other references.
-Here we use the reference change operator to make $b reference $a (from previous example).
+Here we use the reference change operator (`:=`) to make $b reference $a (from previous example).
 ```
 > $b let ;
 > # $b->$a->5